sst/guide/index.md

 ---
 layout: lander
-description: "Serverless Stack (SST) is a framework that makes it easy to build serverless applications.
+description: "Serverless Stack (SST) is a framework that makes it easy to build serverless applications by allowing you to test your Lambda functions live.
 Check out our examples to get started.
-Or follow our step-by-step tutorials for creating full-stack apps with serverless and React.js on AWS.
-Build a serverless REST API with our Serverless tutorial and connect it to a React single-page application with our React.js tutorial."
+Or follow our step-by-step tutorials for creating full-stack apps with serverless and React.js on AWS."
 ---

 <div id="table-of-contents" class="table-of-contents">